geonetwork/geonetwork-ui/README.md

 Run `npm install` to fetch all dependencies of the project.

-Run `ng serve app-search` to start the search app in a dev server.
+Run `npm start` to start the datahub app in a dev server.

 Once started the application is available at `http://localhost:4200/`.